D4-project/analyzer-d4-pibs/README.md

 Read the file source.cap, identify potential backscatter and display the usage of the used internal hash table.
 Feature for debugging purpose.

+pibs -r pcapfile.cap -d

+Dump the internal data structures for debugging purposes from the processing of the pcapfile.